Dinesh312/Botopia/README.md

 ### In Firefox

 - The Firefox runs on gecko engine and the gecko driver is required for the selenium webdirver to "drive" the web UI
-- Get the latest gecko driver installed from this [here](https://github.com/mozilla/geckodriver/releases/)
+- Get the latest gecko driver installed from [here](https://github.com/mozilla/geckodriver/releases/)
 - Download the zip or taz file
 - Extract and include in the path
 - For more references visit this [page](https://askubuntu.com/questions/870530/how-to-install-geckodriver-in-ubuntu)